 Cover Your Air Conditioner During Fall

-A breathable canvas cover will block leaves, nuts and other debris from getting into your system.
+A breathable canvas cover will halt leaves, nuts and other waste from dropping into your system.

 Related: Tips for Cleaning Your System